kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.3.3 (227) - Feb 20, 2020

+Some user's may be experiencing crashes when exporting to Strava or other apps.
+There is currently an issue in the app during deserialization causes a Concurrent Modification Exception.
+This version looks to either fix or significantly reduce those issues.
+Fixes a bug on the sensor setting screen.
+If you tapped an icon to disconnect as a type of sensor, it would disconnect as that sensor, then immediately reconnect but leave the icon gray. which isnt very helpful.
+This should fix that.
+This version should fix a bug that causes users to get a "Kinetic Crashed" error when the app has been backgrounded and not in use.

 ## App version 2.3.2 (226) - Feb 5, 2020

 This version cleans up issues that caused crashes in a small number of sessions.
 The majority of the bug fixes dealt with random single crashes that most likely occurred during a workout session.